 (iii) Identify the source of error in step 2.
-State why this is a source of error.
-A source of error n step 2 of the nethod is given. reason The surface area of each piece of potato will be different therefore more or less catalase will be available to react A valid reason that links to the source of error is given. (iv) Describe a control experiment that the student could carry out for this investigation.
-[2] Instead of soaking the potato in alcohol, soak the potato in water and carry out the experiment in exactly the same way.
-In this answer a valid control is stated along with stating that the experiment should be repeated.
-[2]
+State why this is a source of error. source of error The sizes of the potato are similar but not identical reason.
+The surface area of each piece of potato will be different therefore more or less catalase will be available to react links t of the (iv) Describe a control experiment that the student could carry out for this investigation.
+Instead of soaking the potato in alcohol, soak the potato in water and carry out the experiment in exactly the same way.
+In this a control with sta answer a valid is stated along ating that the ment should eated.